-a.
-Any use listed in the Use Table as requiring ASPR.

-- b.
-Any single family or two-family dwellingresidence, including mobile homes and accessory apartments, shall meet all procedures and requirements for an abbreviated site plan review if they are proposed on a parcel of land in the Town of Ancram that: - 1.
+- a.
+Any use listed in the Use Table as requiring ASPR. - b.
+Any single family or two-family dwelling, including mobile homes and accessory apartments, shall meet all procedures and requirements for an abbreviated site plan review if they are proposed on a parcel of land in the Town of Ancram that: - 1.
 Contains more than twenty five percent (25%) of the total acreage of the parcel in slopes that are greater than fifteen percent (15%), or - 2.
-Contains a wetland regulated by the New York State Department of Environmental Conservation (NYS DEC) or United States Army Corps of Engineers, or - 3.
-Contains a New York State Department of Environmental Conservation Regulated Stream, Class C(t) or C(ts) or higher, or - 4.
-Contains a structure listed on the State or Federal Register of Historic Places, or
+Contains a wetland regulated by the New York State Department of Environmental Conservation (NYS DEC) or a wetland check zone as shown on the NYS DEC freshwater wetland maps, or contains a wetland regulated by the United States Army Corps of Engineers as listed and shown on the National Wetlands Inventory maps.

-- 5. Appears on the Land Evaluation and Site Assessment (LESA) Farmland Prioritization Map (at Appendix 6 of the Ancram Agriculture and Farmland Protection Plan) or is within five hundred (500) feet of a farm operation, or - 6.
+- 3. Contains or is within 150 feet, as measured from the high-water mark of the streambank, of a New York State Department of Environmental Conservation Regulated Stream, Class C(t) or C(ts) or higher, or - 4.
+Contains a structure listed on the State or Federal Register of Historic Places, or - 5.
+Appears on the Land Evaluation and Site Assessment (LESA) Farmland Prioritization Map (at Appendix 6 of the Ancram Agriculture and Farmland Protection Plan) or is within five hundred (500) feet of a farm operation, or - 6.
 Has principal dwelling that equals three thousand (3,000) square feet or larger building footprint, or - 7.
-Is intended to be used for farm worker housing. - b.c.Any agricultural structure that is larger than three thousand (3,000) square feetbuilding footprint and any agri-tourism operations shall meet all the procedures and requirements for an abbreviated site plan review pursuant to Sub-Section G (6). - d.
-Any land application of septage and Class B biosolids on a farm operation as defined in this zZoning Law located within a New York State Certified Agricultural District, except that-ASPR shall not apply to the land application of the following: - 1.
+Is intended to be used for farm worker housing. - c.
+Any agricultural structure that is larger than three thousand (3,000) square feet building footprint and any agri-tourism operations shall meet all the procedures and requirements for an abbreviated site plan review pursuant to Sub-Section G (6). - d.
+Any land application of septage and Class B biosolids on a farm operation as defined in this Zoning Law located within a New York State Certified Agricultural District, except that ASPR shall not apply to the land application of the following: - 1.
 Class A Biosolids; - 2.
-Animal manure; - Recognizable and non-recognizable food wastes as provided for in 6 NYCRR Part 360.
-Note that land application of non-recognizable food processing waste is a registered activity pursuant to 6 NYCRR Part 360 and all provisions of Part 360 must be complied with to maintain registration for such land application; Disposal and/or storage of farm generated waste as provided in 6 NYCRR Part - 360. - e. e.
-All new single family and two-family dwelling structures, and any accessorystructures that require an ASPR and that are proposed to be located within the R/SSPOD are strongly encouraged to follow design and siting standards of Article V (B).
+Animal manure; - 3.
+Recognizable and non-recognizable food wastes as provided for in 6 NYCRR Part 360.
+Note that land application of non-recognizable food processing waste is a registered activity pursuant to 6 NYCRR Part 360 and all provisions of Part 360 must be complied with to maintain registration for such land application; - 4.
+Disposal and/or storage of farm generated waste as provided in 6 NYCRR Part 360. - e.
+All new single family and two-family dwelling structures, and any accessory structures that require an ASPR and that are proposed to be located within the R/SSPOD are required to follow design and siting standards of Article V (B).